Andrea-C/Thunderbird-email-archive-ML-assistant/_Docs/DevelopmentPlan.md

 6. **Model Storage**
    - Save the model file as `model_<email-address>` in the `models/` directory of the extension or a designated Thunderbird extension data area.
    - Ensure you can retrieve this model later during the archiving step.

+### Traning page
+The training windows should be a tab page as the it is the classify page, not a simple dialog window, because we need more space to include more elements.

+The Training page should:
+- permit the user to get access to the models created
+- configure the training process
+- show the traning progress

+#### permit the user to get access to the models created
+- list all the traning models that have been created
+- user can select a model and delete it

+#### configure the training process
+- the user select a mailbox
+- the module list all the folders in the hierarchical tree with a check box to select the folders
+- In the first run, all the folders are selected, but exclude the default folders (Inbox, Sent, Draft, Trash/Recycle Bin)
+- The modules check if there is a JSON file with a previous selection of folders that should be used in the training
+- the users can select/deselect the folders that should be used in the training
+- the selected/unselected folders are saved in a dedicated JSON file

+#### show the training process
+When the training process starts
+- A text box where the module write the number of folder processed and the number of total folder to process
+- A text box where the module write the number of messages processed and the number of total messagges to process in the current processed folder

+#### WARNING
+the mailboxes are sync with IMAP Protocol.
+Often the local replica of the folders, is not in sync and need times to be updated.
+So, when the training process is started, for each folder that is opened to read the e-mail messages,
+- sync the folder
+- show the the sync completion state
+- wait the sync is completed
+- train the model with the messages of the folder

 ---